alfur19/message-board-app/README.md

 Short description
 -------------------------------
 This is a simple message board application.
-See "message-board-app-requirements.pdf" for full description of the user requirements.
+See the "message-board-app-requirements.pdf" for full description of the user requirements.

 Build & Deployment